-Babcock says Leafs have to get better in home opener
+Mike Babcock says Maple Leafs have to get better in home opener

 There was plenty of talk Friday about the early wave of offence in the league with hat tricks from Edmonton's Connor McDavid, Philadelphia's Wayne Simmonds, Washington's Alex Ovechkin and Chicago's Brandon Saad.

 "You look around the league, there's lots of speed and lots of skill," said Rielly.
 "I think it's great for the league, it makes it very exciting," he added.

 But not for defencemen.